zyncro/angular-embedly/README.md

 Basic Setup
 -----------
-Angular Embed.ly requires Angular 1.2.17 or above.
+Angular Embed.ly requires AngularJS 1.2.17 or above.
 Add Angular and Angular Embed.ly to your document.
 ```
 <head>
-  <script src="../bower_components/angular/angular.js"></script>
+  <script src="./bower_components/angular/angular.js"></script>
-  <script src="../angular.embedly.js"></script>
+  <script src="./angular.embedly.js"></script>
 </head>
 ```

-Choose a name for your Angular Embed.ly App, e.x. 'ngEmbedlyTestApp'.
+Choose a name for your Angular Embed.ly App, e.g. 'ngEmbedlyTestApp'.
-Include the ng-app directive with your chosen name in the 'body' tag.
+Include the ng-app directive in the 'body' tag (or a 'div' tag).
 ```
 <body ng-app="ngEmbedlyTestApp">
 ```

-You must include a short script in the 'head' tag.
-Create an angular module with the same name from ng-app.
+You must include a short script where you declare an angular module whose name corresponds to your ng-app directive.
 This module depends on the 'ngEmbedApp' module from the Angular Embed.ly library.
 ```
 <head>
 ...